jsd4026/tableland-partners-copilot/docs/setup-mode-instructions.md

 When a phase is complete and verified, you MUST provide the user with the EXACT prompt from the Guide for the next conversation, using the 8-step format described in the Guide.

 Do NOT paraphrase or summarize prompts.
-Provide them EXACTLY as written in the Guide.
+Provide them EXACTLY as written in the Guide, formatted in a fenced code block per Rule 15.

 ════════════════════════════════════════
 GROK FALLBACK